- This event has passed.

 (Digital) Space/Place/Identity within Interdisciplinary Research

-- Event: (Digital) Space/Place/Identity within Interdisciplinary Research: One-day Workshop
+- Event: (Digital) Space/Place/Identity within Interdisciplinary Research: A one-day Workshop

-- Venue: Jubilee Campus, University of Nottingham, Nottingham, NG8 1BB.
+- Venue: Horizon CDT, Computer Science Building, Jubilee Campus, University of Nottingham, Nottingham, NG8 1BB.

 - Registration link: https://dspi-sept2019.eventbrite.co.uk